The Amish are one of the most rapidly-growing populations in North America

 Amish have made news with expansion and migration to states such as Colorado, New York, and Wisconsin.
 Amish have experienced high levels of growth over much of the 20th century and into the 21st due to a pair of factors:

-- large family size-Amish families average 6-7 children
+- large family size– Amish families typically average 6-8 children

 - high retention-the majority of Amish youth choose to join the Amish church, and remain a member once baptized